 Educators are sharers, and School Librarians are super-sharers as evidenced by the 12,000+ members of LM_NET listserv.
-Through my 13+ years as a Middle School Librarian I’ve created documents for Library Lessons through online service providers and freely offered these to other School Librarians who need new ideas.
+Through my 13+ years as a Middle School Librarian I’ve created documents for Library Lessons through online service providers and freely offered these to other School Librarians who asked for ideas.

-One day—when I’d exhausted my monthly stipend paying some unexpected bills—I realized I could earn some extra retirement money by selling my library lessons & management materials on Teachers Pay Teachers.
+After retiring I put my Library Lessons and administrative documents into my Google Drive and shared them.
+Then one day—when I’d exhausted my monthly stipend paying some unexpected bills—I realized I might earn some extra retirement money by selling my library lessons & management materials on Teachers Pay Teachers.

 TEACHERS PAY TEACHERS